 Maple Citrus Salmon combines sweet, savory and zesty flavors with smooth and juicy textures for the ultimate quick meal.
 The next time you have a hankering for a salmon fillet, this recipe is the best.

 It really isn’t that hard to cook salmon at home.
 And unlike other meats that need to be cooked thoroughly, salmon (if handled properly and kept at the right temperture) is actually best served medium.

 The biggest mistake people make is overcooking their salmon, resulting in dry, gross fish.
 But don’t let that intimidate you!
 It’s always best to cook it a little under, and then throw it in for a few extra minutes if needed.

 - When in doubt, use a meat thermometer.
 This no shame in not being able to “eyeball it”.
 The FDA suggests an internal temperture of 145 degrees, however salmon if safe to eat raw, so don’t focus on getting it that temp.

-When the white stuff starts to ooze out, your salmon is close to being overdone, take it out!
+- When the white stuff starts to ooze out, your salmon is close to being done (if not overdone), take it out!

 - Handle your salmon with care.
 While is should go without saying, wash or hands and keep the fish refrigerated or frozen until just before cooking.

 So stop being scared of making salmond and make it one of your easy, go-to and healthy weeknight meals!